Secure and Efficient Access Control for Computer-Use Agents via Context Space: Introduction

 Third, \textit{extracting user intents at runtime via LLM and managing context spaces for complex apps create performance bottlenecks}.
 During an agent's runtime, the agent establishes a connection with the {\archname} service, the service loads context spaces, and enforces policy validation before function execution.
 To retrieve policies, we first use an LLM to extract user intents from user requests, which introduces extra overhead.
 Additionally, context management faces challenges from frequent context updates in complex apps with extensive context spaces and costly loading overhead when switching between multiple context spaces in multi-app scenarios.
 To address this, we propose an \textit{optimized context manager} in the service that employs parallel processing and systematic management (§\ref{sec:perf-opt}).
 When agents receive user requests, they concurrently initiate task-related reasoning while requesting the service to extract intents, effectively hiding inference latency.
 Moreover, the manager categorizes contexts by update frequency to minimize unnecessary data gathering and uses a cache to reduce context space loading overhead during app switching.

 We implement a {\archname} prototype and conduct extensive evaluation across three benchmarks: AgentBench \cite{liu2023agentbenchevaluatingllmsagents}, AgentDojo \cite{agentdojo}, and AndroidWorld \cite{rawles2024androidworld}, which respectively evaluate CLI-based, API-based, and GUI-based agents.
-Our experimental results demonstrate that {\archname} successfully blocks more than 99.36\% of attacks while introducing only 6.83\% average additional latency and 9.33\% utility decrease, significantly outperforming existing methods.
+Our experimental results demonstrate that {\archname} achieves a near-perfect defense rate (blocking 100\% of attacks with policy evolution) while introducing only 1.99\% average additional latency and 5.42\% utility decrease, significantly outperforming existing methods.
 Additionally, our LLM-based context analyzer identifies 1.93× to 4.12× more GUI elements compared to existing approaches during GUI app analysis, providing a substantially richer semantic knowledge base for automated policy generation.

 In summary, our key contributions are: \begin{enumerate}

 \item We analyze the limitations of existing CUA protection methods, identify three new challenges, and propose {\archname}, a system-level, static policy-based access control framework to secure agent behaviors.
 By introducing the intent-aware context space, we enhance the capability and flexibility of static policies. \item We present the first toolchain that enables automated policy generation across diverse agent interaction modalities.
 By employing stronger models and our policy evolution framework, {\archname} enables controllable LLM-based policy generation and refinement. \item We implement a {\archname} prototype and integrate it with three agent benchmarks, demonstrating excellent usability and compatibility.
 We will open-source the {\archname} prototype to facilitate broader adoption. \item We conduct a comprehensive evaluation of {\archname}, showing stronger protection and significantly better performance, which validates the effectiveness and flexibility of our approach. \end{enumerate}